 February 1st is National Baked Alaska Day.
 This dazzling dessert is a masterpiece of chemistry: an ice cream cake topped with meringue and baked in the oven until the meringue browns.
-Yes, frozen ice cream is baked in an oven!

 The concept (and execution) is simple.
 Ice cream, mounded on a pie plate, is covered on all sides with slices of sponge cake or pound cake, which is then covered with meringue.

-In 1804, the American physicist Benjamin Thompson (Count Rumford) then investigated the heat resistance of beaten egg whites, and demonstrated that beaten egg whites were a better insulator.
+In 1804, the British physicist Sir Benjamin Thompson (Count Rumford) then investigated the heat resistance of beaten egg whites and demonstrated that beaten egg whites were a better insulator.